SUSPECTEDAXIS/Assignment1multithread/README.md

 # Installation and running from command prompt
 1. Open a terminal
-2. Navigate to the location of MainPrime.java
+2. Navigate to the location of assignment1multithread.cpp
 3. Compile the program with the following command: g++ assignment1multithread.cpp
 4. Run program with: